ToshikazuKato/project15_StaticNode.jsAndExpressSite/README.md

 # project15_StaticNode.jsAndExpressSite

+Description :

+  In this project, you'll create a gorgeous portfolio site to showcase the great projects you've built.
+The site will   contain a modern landing page, an about page where you'll have a chance to share contact info, practice your elevator         pitch and talk a little about yourself, and a series of project pages to show off and detail at least your first five         projects from this Techdegree.

 Exceeds Expectations :

   1. "npm start" runs app.js by setting "scripts : { "start" : "node app.js" }" in package.json.